fredicinho/schnauz/Readme.md

 Of course, the most important thing is that the domain logic should be implemented in the grain, but the question arose of whether the server should also have domain logic.
 We decided to implement the domain logic in the grain and only use the server for communication.
-But we also implemented some domain logic on the server side to validate the game state.
+But we also implemented some domain logic on the server side to validate the match state.

 ## Future Work